 When properly stored, it’s recommended to use your beans within 3 weeks of the roast date.
 Consider buying new beans after that.

-Roasts and Bean Types
+Roasts and Types of Coffee Beans

 Consider what kind of roast you like and what roast brings out your favorite flavors.